 “Just who was Guglielmo Marconi?
 How did he adapt Hertz’s discovery of radio waves to his own work?
 And how did Marconi’s determination and perseverance factor into his success with wireless telegraphy?”
 Presentation by Franklin Institute with many interesting primary source documents.
 If you are short on time, start with Improving Wireless Telegraphy.

-The “real” story from the IEEE.
+The “real” story from the IEEE and the United Engineering Foundation.

 Who Invented Radio